 - The jaguar is the largest cat in North and South America.

-- The Jaguar is the third largest wild cat species.
+- The jaguar is the third largest wild cat species.

-- Jaguars like to swim and bath in streams.
+- Jaguars like to swim in streams.

 - A leopard can carry extremely heavy prey up to 100 lbs. – approximately twice its weight.